Indigenous Knowledges

 Learning environment

-You’ll benefit from immersive learning experiences that will expand your knowledge and deepen your understanding.
-With opportunities to attend field-trips to culturally significant sites and take part in workshops led by local Noongar community representatives and organisations, you will gain unique and diverse insights that cannot be replicated in a classroom.
-Students will also have the privilege of learning from leading Indigenous academics throughout their studies.
+You’ll benefit from immersive learning experiences that extend beyond the classroom, including opportunities for field trips to culturally significant sites and workshops led by local Noongar community leaders.
+Learning from Country and from leading Indigenous academics provides insights that deepen understanding and cannot be replicated through theory alone.
+You'll also have the privilege of learning from leading Indigenous academics throughout your studies.

 Career opportunities